-Idaho's cottage food law allows individuals to produce and sell certain homemade food products directly from a private residential kitchen without needing a commercial facility.
+Idaho's cottage food law allows individuals to produce and sell certain homemade food products directly from their home kitchen without a commercial license.
 The law covers non-potentially-hazardous foods, meaning products that don't require refrigeration to stay safe.
-This includes a broad range of baked goods, jams, candies, and similar shelf-stable items made by you or a member of your household.
+Home bakers, candy makers, and jam producers are all typical examples of who this law is designed to serve.
+You don't need a licensed commercial kitchen to get started.

 Annual Limit